New Delhi: Establishment

 The 1931 postage stamp series celebrated the inauguration of New Delhi as the seat of government.
 The one rupee stamp shows George V with the "Secretariat Building" and Dominion Columns.

-Until December 1911, Calcutta was the capital of India during British rule.
+Under British rule, Calcutta was the capital of India until December 1911.
 However, it had become the centre of the nationalist movements since the late nineteenth century, which led to the partition of Bengal by Viceroy Curzon.
 This created a massive upsurge in political and religious activity including political assassinations of British officials in Calcutta.
 The anti-colonial sentiments among the public led to a complete boycott of British goods, which forced the colonial government to reunite Bengal and immediately shift the capital to New Delhi.

 Old Delhi had served as the political centre of several empires of medieval India and the Delhi Sultanate, most notably of the Mughal Empire from 1649 to 1857.
 During the early 1900s, a proposal was made to the British administration to shift the capital of the British Indian Empire, as India was officially named, from Calcutta on the east coast, to Delhi.
 The Government of British India felt that it would be logistically easier to administer India from Delhi, which is in the centre of northern India.
-The land for building the new city of Delhi was acquired under the Land Acquisition Act 1894.
+The land for building the new city of Delhi was acquired under the Land Acquisition Act, 1894.

 During the Delhi Durbar on 12 December 1911, George V while laying the foundation stone for the viceroy's residence in the Coronation Park, Kingsway Camp, declared that the capital of the Raj would be shifted from Calcutta to Delhi.
 Three days later, George V and his consort, Mary, laid the foundation stone of New Delhi at Kingsway Camp.
 Large parts of New Delhi were planned by Edwin Lutyens, who first visited Delhi in 1912, and Herbert Baker, both leading 20th-century British architects.
 The contract was given to Sobha Singh.
 The original plan called for its construction in Tughlaqabad, inside the Tughlaqabad Fort, but this was given up because of the Delhi-Calcutta trunk line that passed through the fort.
 Construction really began after World War I and was completed by 1931.
 The gardening and planning of plantations was led by A.E.P.
 Griessen, and later William Mustoe.
 The city that was later dubbed "Lutyens' Delhi" was inaugurated in ceremonies beginning on 10 February 1931 by Viceroy Irwin.
 Lutyens designed the central administrative area of the city as a testament to Britain's imperial aspirations.

 The Secretariat Building houses Ministries of Defence, Finance, Home Affairs and External Affairs.
 It also houses the Prime Minister's office.